-Additional delays occur as a result of airspace limitations within the airport traffic pattern.
+Additional delays occur because of airspace limitations within the airport traffic pattern.
 The traffic pattern is a rectangular aircraft sequence around a runway to perform takeoffs and landings.
-Aircraft require minimum separation distances; these increase for different aircraft types and larger/faster aircraft.
 When the traffic pattern becomes congested with airplanes, aircraft are asked to extend their traffic pattern to accommodate more aircraft.
 This requires more flying time.
-Both of these factors result in individual airplane delays.
+Both factors result in individual airplane delays.
 Airspace delays occur even though the runway may be operating at peak efficient operational capacity for total takeoffs and landings.
+Airspace delays are summarized in Table 4-29.